How to Foster Independent Play

 What is Independent Play Time?

-Independent play time is a structured, planned time for your child to play completely on his/her own without parents or siblings around to prompt or participate in that play.
+Independent play time is a planned time for your child to play completely on his/her own without parents or siblings around to prompt or participate in that play.
 Yes, you heard that right, your child will play on their own, in their own space.
 You don’t have to feel overwhelmed with entertaining your child every second of every day.

-Why is Independent play time so important?
+Why is it so important?

 1.Helps foster creativity – Without being prompted in how to play or what to play, your child’s creative juices flow.
 Your child will find new, unique ways to interact with their toys.